CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (3) Shared revenues.

-(a) Account 3401, income from departments, classification shall be for revenue from the charge for current services, exclusive of revenues of proprietary funds;
+(a) Account 3401, income from departments, classification shall be for revenue from charges for services provided within the budgetary cycle, exclusive of revenues of proprietary funds;

 (b) Account 3402, water supply system charges, classification shall be for revenue from services or water supplied from the village district water system;